Angela Johnson

 Biography

 Angela Johnson is a Professor of Educational Studies.
-She is a former high school physics teacher and long-time collective member of off our backs, the radical feminist news journal.
+She is a former high school physics teacher.
 She graduated in physics from Bryn Mawr College and earned her doctorate in the social foundations of education from the University of Colorado at Boulder, with an emphasis in anthropology.
 She teaches courses in educational equity, assessment, educational policy, and research methods.
-She has authored and co-authored numerous articles and book chapters on the experiences of women of color in predominantly White science contexts and on other issues involving equity and excellence in science and science education.
+She has authored and co-authored numerous articles and book chapters on the experiences of women of color in physics and other science contexts, and on other issues involving equity and excellence in science and science education.

 Areas of Research Specialization